-- · Would I say in person what this electronic message specifically says? - How could this message be misconstrued? - Does this message represent my highest self? - Am I sending this electronic message to avoid a face-to-face conversation?
+- Would I say in person what this electronic message specifically says? - How could this message be misconstrued? - Does this message represent my highest self? - Am I sending this electronic message to avoid a face-to-face conversation?

-In addition, if there is ever a concern with an electronic message sent to you, please talk with the author in person in order to correct any confusion.
+Also, if there is ever a concern with an electronic message sent to you, please reach out to the author in person to correct any confusion.